tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 #### Q & A

-> Instructor Notes:
-> Encourage the students to share any thoughts or questions before closing the session.
+> Instructor Note: Encourage the students to share any thoughts or questions before closing the session.

 ***